 - Experiencing withdrawal symptoms when they stop using

 It is unnecessary for you or your loved one to undergo the detoxification process alone.
 If you are experiencing any discomfort, our staff will be there to readjust your medications.
 Only once your system is free of the drug, the healing begin.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 People will receive a dual diagnosis if they have a substance use disorder and a mental health disorder at the same time.
 This requires that professionals take a specialized approach to treatment because the conditions often interact and exacerbate each other.

 To give the person the best chance of recovering from a substance use disorder, medical professionals must treat both conditions at the same time.
 In order to be successful with your mental health treatment, you need to be sober.
 At Granite Recovery Centers, our medical professionals may diagnose you or a loved one with a mental health disorder and a substance use disorder, and they have the training and the expertise to treat both disorders.
 Understanding how the disorders interact with each other is the key to keeping them both under control.

 Join Us at Granite Recovery Centers

 If you or your loved one need to enter into our drug detox program, you will be welcome to do so.
 We can offer you a medication-assisted treatment program that will ensure that you can comfortably go through detox without having to experience dangerous withdrawal symptoms.
-The medications that our medical personnel will give you will ease these symptoms so that you or your loved one can get through the process without wanting to return to the drug use.

 Once you’ve completed treatment, you can take advantage of our aftercare programs that can help you stay sober.
 Our alumni programs provide support on your journey to sobriety, and our alumni program can help you connect with others who are going through the same things as you are.